Top Five Uses of Construction Loan Management Software

 Not only does handling and processing draw requests require tracking countless emails and numerous spreadsheets, but it always runs the risk of encountering the dreaded human error.
 This is where both machine learning and automated notifications built into construction loan software come into play.

-Construction loan software aims to make this process pain-free for lenders and borrowers alike by tracking, coordinating, and collecting approvals from a centralized and organized location.
+Construction loan software makes this process pain-free for lenders and borrowers alike by tracking, coordinating, and collecting approvals from a centralized and organized location.
 In fact, digital draw schedules and project budgets automatically reconcile numerous opposing problems and challenges in the construction loan management process.
 Identifying and surfacing these issues means errors are addressed immediately, expediting approvals and thus saving time and money for all participants.

 3. Centralizing Information